ebi-uniprot/uniprot-manual/help/key_staff.md

 categories: Staff,help
 ---

-<strong id="arighi">Cecilia N. Arighi, Ph.D.</strong>
-<u>Team Lead, Curation (PIR)</u>
-Dr. Arighi joined the Protein Information Resource (PIR) as a biocurator in 2005 and was later appointed as a Research Assistant Professor of biochemistry and molecular & cellular biology at Georgetown University Medical Center.
-She is currently a Research Associate Professor at the Center for Bioinformatics and Computational Biology at the University of Delaware.
-Dr. Arighi is leader of the curation efforts at PIR, where she oversees expert entry curation and UniRule curation for automatic annotation.
-She is also involved in efforts to improve coverage and access to literature and annotations in UniProt entries via interaction with other databases, use of text mining and community crowdsourcing.
-She is involved in other projects synergistic with UniProt activities, such as Protein Ontology and BioCreative.

 <strong id="breuza">Lionel Breuza, Ph.D.</strong>
 <u>Head of Chordata Curation (SIB)</u>
 Dr. Breuza joined the Swiss-Prot group at the SIB Swiss Institute of Bioinformatics in 2004 where he worked as a Swiss-Prot database biocurator with a focus on vertebrate proteomes.
 Since 2009 he heads the chordata curation program at the SIB, managing a team of biocurators and organizing the curation work of vertebrate proteins and in particular of the human proteome.